Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/README.md

 # A Deep Learning Approach to Geographical Candidate Selection through Toponym Matching

-This repository provides underlying code and materials for the paper 'A Deep Learning Approach to Geographical Candidate Selection through Toponym Matching'.
+This repository provides underlying code and materials for the paper `A Deep Learning Approach to Geographical Candidate Selection through Toponym Matching`.

 ## Table of contents